sam55silver/zombie-arcade/README.md

 ## Change of engines

-Originally my plan was to re-create the game in phaser3, however, godot recently released a new build for 4.0 which has gotten me very excited.
-Opening up and messing around I was able to re-create most of the game within a couple of hours. full steam ahead with godot!
+I wanted to try different engines to learn what is avabliable in the game development world.
+I started to re-create this project in the following engines:
+- Godot 4.0
+- Phaser 3
+- PixiJS

+Each implementation can be found in different branchs.
+The master being the godot 4.0 branch.

+I am now manily focusing on the PixiJS framework with some of my own implementations to create an "engine" for this game.
+This branch can be found at "pixijs-version".

+I hope to release this version on the web in the next couple of months.